minprog/uva-prog-ai/20 Problem sets/40 Hangman/10 Hangman.md

 will allow you to develop the rest of the program and then come back and improve this part later.

-Part I is a string manipulation problem.
-The sample runs in Figure 2 should be sufficient to illustrate the basic operation of the game, but the following points may help to clarify a few issues:

-* At the beginning of your `run` method, you need to create a new `HangmanLexicon` and store it in an instance variable.
+At the beginning of your `run` method, you should to create a new `HangmanLexicon` and store it in an instance variable.
 If you extend the program to allow the user to play multiple games, the creation of the `HangmanLexicon` should be performed outside the loop that plays the game repeatedly so that this operation is performed once rather than for every game.

+The rest of Part I is a string manipulation problem.
+The sample runs in Figure 2 should be sufficient to illustrate the basic operation of the game; updating the users's current guess with each correctly guessed letter.
+The following points may help to clarify a few issues:

 * You should accept the user's guesses in **either lower or upper case**, even though all letters in the secret words are written in upper case.
 * If the user guesses something other than a single letter, your program should